 -Team’s must be reasonably Active on leaderboard for oposing challenges.

--All team’s must have 4 drivers to start the process of joining the leaderboard.
+-All team’s must have a max roster of active drivers to start the process of joining the leaderboard.

 -No team hopping will be allowed.

-Getting kicked , disband and leaving the team counts as leaving a team. if you leave a team you must wait 2 weeks before joining a new one.
-After the second time you must wait one month before joining a new team.
+Getting kicked ,disband and leaving the team counts as leaving a team. if you leave a team you must wait 2 weeks before joining a new one. you are not allowed to race the first upcoming race for a new team once joining after leaving another.
+Wait time may be changed upon desicion from Admin if necessary.

 -Each team can only aquire a temporary replacement/backup driver, no more than 3 times.
 This may be a driver from the same district or from Free Agent.